PyroStefan/hello-world/README.md

 I'm Stefan

-Finally learning what github is al about!
+Finally learning what github is all about!